pagkly/Zed/Investopedia3/Understanding Gilts.md

 ## Types of Gilts

 Gilts may be conventional gilts issued in nominal terms or index-linked gilts, which are indexed to inflation.
 Governments issue conventional gilts in the national currency, and they do not make adjustments for inflation.
 Index-linked gilts make payments for inflation, so they are quite similar to U.S. Treasury Inflation-Protected Securities ([TIPS](https://www.investopedia.com/terms/t/tips.asp)).
-There are also gilt [strips](https://www.investopedia.com/terms/s/stripbond.asp) that separate the interest payments from the gilts, creating separate securities.
+There are also gilt [[strips]](https://www.investopedia.com/terms/s/stripbond.asp) that separate the interest payments from the gilts, creating separate securities.

 ### Conventional Gilts

 Conventional gilts are nominal bonds that promise to pay a fixed coupon rate at set time intervals, such as every six months.
 They represent the majority of government debt.
-When a conventional gilt matures, its holder receives the last coupon and the [principal](https://www.investopedia.com/terms/p/principal.asp).
+When a conventional gilt matures, its holder receives the last coupon and the [[principal]](https://www.investopedia.com/terms/p/principal.asp).

 When first issued, the coupon rate of a conventional gilt typically approximates the market interest rate.
 Conventional gilts have prescribed maturities, which are often five, ten, or 30 years from the date of issuance.
-The U.K. also issued some [undated gilts](https://www.investopedia.com/terms/p/perpetualbond.asp), which pay interest forever without ever reaching maturity and repaying the principal.
+The U.K. also issued some [[undated gilts]](https://www.investopedia.com/terms/p/perpetualbond.asp), which pay interest forever without ever reaching maturity and repaying the principal.

 ### Index-Linked Gilts

 Index-linked gilts represent bonds with borrowing rates and principal payments linked to changes in the inflation rate.
 The U.K. became the first country to issue inflation-indexed bonds in 1981.
 Index-linked gilts are a much more recent phenomenon in India, where they were first issued in 2013.

 Index-linked gilts in the U.K. make coupon payments every six months, coupled with one principal payment upon maturity.
-Coupon rates are adjusted to reflect changes in the U.K. [retail price index](https://www.investopedia.com/terms/r/rpi.asp), which measures inflation.
+Coupon rates are adjusted to reflect changes in the U.K. [[retail price index]](https://www.investopedia.com/terms/r/rpi.asp), which measures inflation.
 A higher inflation rate results in a higher coupon payment on index-linked gilts.
 For gilts issued after September 2005, coupon rates are adjusted based on the inflation rate published three months ago.
 Securities issued before September 2005 use an eight-month lag.

 ## Private Sector Gilts or Gilt-Edged Securities

 Low-risk corporate bonds and stocks may also be called gilts or gilt-edged securities.
 A gilt-edge denotes a high-quality item, the value of which remains relatively stable over time.
 For that reason, only large companies and national governments that have a track record of operating safely and profitably issue gilt-edge securities.

 A bond described as gilt-edged should have one of the top ratings assigned by credit rating services such as Standard & Poor's and Moody's.
-Because of their low risk, [gilt-edged bonds](https://www.investopedia.com/terms/g/giltedgedbond.asp) have yields that are well below those offered by more speculative bonds.
+Because of their low risk, [[gilt-edged bonds]](https://www.investopedia.com/terms/g/giltedgedbond.asp) have yields that are well below those offered by more speculative bonds.
 Such bonds often serve as the cornerstone of investment portfolios for conservative investors whose top priority is capital preservation.

 ### Key Takeaways